wp-plugins/wp-cms-post-control/readme.txt

 * Included clean-up of database on de-activation.

 == Upgrade Notice ==

+= 2.22 =
+Please upgrade for full WordPress 3.0 compatibility and get the new feature of limiting post revisions!

+= 2.21 =
+Please upgrade to fix minor bug and get the new feature of limiting post revisions!

 = 2.2 =
 Please upgrade to fix minor bug and get the new feature of limiting post revisions!